Calm is an off-white paint color by Benjamin Moore. It is included as one of Benjamin Moore’s top 75 paint colors, due to its popularity.

 Samplize sheets are truly the easiest (and fastest!) way to try a paint color in your home, with no mess.

 Benjamin Moore Calm is a lovely, pale gray paint color with purple undertones.
 It is soft and feminine, sophisticated and elegant.

 While Calm isn’t perfect for all rooms, it might be the perfect shade for your home.
-Be sure to pick up a Samplize square and check it out today!
+Be sure to pick up a Samplize sheet and check it out today!

 Have a question or want to show off your project?
 Join the discussion in Love Remodeled’s Facebook group here!

 Saturday 14th of January 2023

 Can inhae calm to redo my kitchen cabinets?
 I cannot find any pics online.
 I'm worried with the purple undertones

 Hi Lysane!
 Calm can work on kitchen cabinets, but I can't say for sure whether it will work in your space.
 If you're worried, pick up a Samplize square and move it around on your cabinets at different times of day.
 That should help you decide whether you're seeing those purple undertones come out or not.
 Good luck!